American Horror Story

 “He’s gonna shanghai one of Erin’s finest!” cried another man, who also had a brogue.
 “Oh ho!
 We was goin’ to do it ourselves, an’ sell the tinker to the men of science.”

 A glass mug soared by our heads and smashed into the plank wall.
-Not a second later, the front door opened and a man breezed in wearing a fine coat and top hat.
+Not a second later, the front door opened and a man as big as Jack breezed in wearing a fine coat and top hat.
 He also wore a shirt that had a high upstanding collar and a square, four-in-hand necktie.
 He flashed a smile at Jack.
 He had a wild light in his eyes and long, thin teeth that made for a cheerily, psychotic grin.
 I recognized him as one of the gorillas from Miller’s Landing.
 It seemed certain there would be trouble.

 (Section of 6th Ward, 1855 Brooklyn Fire Insurance Map)